emqx/emqx-operator/docs/en_US/tasks/configure-emqx-prometheus.md

           image: emqx-exporter:latest
           imagePullPolicy: IfNotPresent
           args:
-            # "emqx-dashboard" is the default service name that creating by operator for exposing 18083 port
+            # "emqx-dashboard-service-name" is the service name that creating by operator for exposing 18083 port
-            - --emqx.nodes=emqx-dashboard:18083
+            - --emqx.nodes=${emqx-dashboard-service-name}:18083
             - --emqx.auth-username=${paste_your_new_api_key_here}
             - --emqx.auth-password=${paste_your_new_secret_here}
           securityContext: